-- Store extra containers of water to be used for flushing toilets, cleaning, and bathing. - Purchase water purification tablets (Halazone) to be used if you still have running water but are told to boil water before using it. - This allows you to fill the bathtub and other containers without purchasing expensive drinking water.
+- Store extra containers of water to be used for flushing toilets, cleaning, and bathing. - Purchase water purification tablets (Halazone) to be used if you still have running water but are told to boil water before using it.

 Tip: Keep plastic containers (milk jugs and other containers) and fill them with water when a storm threatens.
 You can put these items in the freezer to keep food cold longer in the event that the electricity goes out.